shravyasrivas/Experiment-6/README.md

 Step 2: Accept a number from the user.

-Step 3: Check if the number is greater than zero.
+Step 3: Check if the number is greater than zero using relational operator

 Step 4: If true, print **"Positive number"**.